hst12/Starfield-Tools---ContentCatalog.txt-fixer/README.md

 To install, extract the zip file and run the setup.exe installer.
 Un-install any version before running the new installer.
 The tool can be un-installed from the usual Windows settings menu or by re-running the installer.

 Enable all the checkboxes under Auto Functions except for Force Clean to have the tool work automatically.
+This is the default setting.
 Force clean is an experimental option to make the tool run a cleaning process even if it considers the catalog to be ok.

-The tool no longer works automatically by default.

 Usage Instructions:
 Important: Quit the game and run the tool before loading a saved game if you've installed new mods or updated mods in the Creations menu.